You’ve probably heard the news—Notre-Dame de Paris has reopened after nearly six years of dedicated restoration following the tragic 2019 fire.

 Notre-Dame de Paris Location

-The Île de la Cité is a beautiful part of Paris, with lot of things to discover: the Sainte-Chapelle, the Crypt, the Conciergerie, the nice garden around Notre-Dame, …
+The Île de la Cité is a unique place in Paris, a small island in the middle of the Seine River.
+Although small, there’s a lot to discover on it, like the wonderful Sainte-Chapelle, the Crypt, the Conciergerie, the nice garden around Notre-Dame, and more.

-Definitely one of the best places to start your weekend in Paris!
+Definitely one of the best places to start for a weekend in Paris!

-To get to the cathedral, you have a few options.
 I advise against driving to it, as there are only a few parking spots in the area and you’ll probably end up driving around for a while before finding where to park your car.
-Oh and also, parking is very expensive in Paris.
+And also, parking is very expensive in Paris.

 One of the best ways to get around Paris is definitely with the metro system.
 With that being said, you can either:

-• take the train – RER C to Saint-Michel-Notre Dame; metro 4 to Cité; line 1 to Hôtel de Ville
+• take the train – RER C to Saint-Michel-Notre Dame or metro 4 to Cité or line 1 to Hôtel de Ville

 • rent a bike or scooter